ahmed-musallam/shanghai-rummy/GAME_RULES.md

 Each player's turn starts with a draw of one card.
 A Player may draw one card from the top of the deck **or** the top card on the discard pile (discarded by the previous player).
 The turn ends with the discard of one card to the discard pile (face up). between a draw and a discard, a player may **lay-down** a collection of cards that meet the current round's contract.

 ####Laying down
 A player may lay down once they've collected cards that match the correct contract.
 Once ready to lay down, place your cards on the table from high to low for everyone to see.
-A player does not have to lay down all of their cards at once.
+A player does not have to lay down all of their cards at once, *except for the last round*.
+In the last round, a player **must** laydown **all** of thier cards; thereby winning the round.

 ####After Laying down
 Once a player lays down, they can add cards to their own sets/runs and other players sets/runs in subsequent turns.